socketsupply/tonic/README.md

 # SYNOPSIS
-A minimalist composable component inspired by React.
+A minimalist [composable component][A] inspired by React.

 # GOALS
-- Less than a minute or two to grock the whole codebase, `~100` lines.
+- Quickly read and understand the whole codebase; `~100` lines.
-- Preact/React style component composition.
+- React-like component composition.
-- One-way binding.
-Pipeline data though connected components.
+- One-way binding; pipe data though connected components.
-- Single source event dispatch.
-No event rebinding needed.
+- Single source event dispatch; no event rebinding needed.
 - Routing agnostic (not all UIs are intended to run in a browser).
 - Server and client side rendering.

 # NON-GOALS
-- Re-rendering performance.
-The "vdom everywhere" approach makes code easy to reason about at a high level, but ends up being a compromise when performance is actually important.
-In this case I prefer to target exact nodes and manage updates manually.
+- Re-rendering performance is not important in all cases. `innerHTML` is fast enough for most cases.
+And while the "vdom everywhere" approach might make code easy to reason about at a high level, it ends up being a compromise when performance actually matters.
+When programming for performance, target exact nodes and manage updates explicitly.
 - JSX
 - Magic